ewels/EELSdb/README.md

 #### Importing existing database
 Coming soon..

+#### Admin user accounts
+You may need to create a new user account to access the Django admin pages (especially if creating a new database from scratch).
+To do this, run the following Django command line wizard:

 ### Running the webserver
 You can now run the website by launching the Django development webserver: